AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/config-dm.md

    >Questa notifica della casella in entrata ti informa se la configurazione è stata eseguita correttamente o meno.
    > Per ulteriori informazioni, vedere [Risoluzione dei problemi relativi a una nuova configurazione di Dynamic Media](#troubleshoot-dm-config) e [Posta in arrivo](/help/sites-cloud/authoring/inbox.md).

 1. Per visualizzare in anteprima il contenuto Dynamic Media in modo sicuro prima che venga pubblicato, Experience Manager as a Cloud Service utilizza la convalida basata su token e quindi Experience Manager Author visualizza in anteprima il contenuto Dynamic Media per impostazione predefinita.
 Tuttavia, puoi *inserire nell&#39;elenco Consentiti* altri IP per consentire agli utenti di accedere in modo sicuro all&#39;anteprima del contenuto.
-Per impostare questa azione in Experience Manager as a Cloud Service, consulta la [Configurazione della pubblicazione Dynamic Media per il server immagini - scheda Sicurezza](/help/assets/dynamic-media/dm-publish-settings.md#security-tab). <!-- To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager as a Cloud Service author instance to connect to Dynamic Media.
+Per configurare questa azione in Experience Manager as a Cloud Service, vedere l&#39;argomento [Configurare l&#39;installazione della pubblicazione Dynamic Media per il server immagini - Scheda Sicurezza](/help/assets/dynamic-media/dm-publish-settings.md#security-tab). <!-- To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager as a Cloud Service author instance to connect to Dynamic Media.
 To set up this action, do the following: -->

 <!--
-    * Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html?lang=it#getting-started), then sign in to your account.
+    * Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.
 Your credentials and sign-in details were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Adobe Customer Support.
     * On the navigation bar near the upper right corner of the page, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
     * On the Image Server Publish page, in the **[!UICONTROL Publish Context]** drop-down list, select **[!UICONTROL Test Image Serving]**.
     * For the Client Address Filter, select **[!UICONTROL Add]**.